sslab-gatech/autofz/README.md

 ## Before running
-- Make sure your uid in the host is `2000`, which is the same as the user in the docker container.
+Make sure your uid in the host is `2000`, which is the same as the user in the docker container.
   - We use this trick to prevent from using `sudo` and make the mounted volumn can be read outside of docker.

+It's not mandatory.
+If you don't do that, you might need to use `sudo` to bypass some permission issues.

 ## Running
 ### Init